spkesDE/com.spkes.telegramNotifications/README.txt

-This app adds support to send Telegram messages from and to your Homey Pro.

-How to setup

-STEP 1
+Introducing the Telegram Bot for Homey Pro - the ultimate smart home hub companion.
+With this bot, you can control your smart home devices right from your Telegram chat.
+The bot supports sending and receiving messages, making it easy to stay connected with your home.

+One of the most exciting features of this bot is the Question system.
+With this system, you can use Telegram Inline Buttons to trigger actions on your smart home hub, such as turning on the lights or adjusting the thermostat.
+This makes it incredibly easy to control your home from anywhere in the world.

+In addition, the Telegram Bot for Homey Pro supports multiple users and chats, as well as groups, making it perfect for families or roommates who want to control their smart home together.
+With this bot, your smart home has never been more accessible or convenient.
+Download now and experience the convenience of controlling your smart home from Telegram.

+To set up the Telegram Bot for Homey Pro:

-    Install the app
+1. Install the app on your smart home hub.
-STEP 2
-    Set up your own Telegram bot.
-This is fully secure and private, since you are the only one who can access the message archive.
-Enter @Botfather in the search tab of Telegram and choose the @Botfather bot.
+2. Create a Telegram bot by searching for @Botfather in the Telegram search bar and selecting the @Botfather bot.
-STEP 3
+3. Start the @Botfather bot by clicking the "Start" button or by sending the /newbot command to create a new bot.
-    Click “Start” to activate @BotFather bot or enter /newbot.
-I recommend to set the bot to private (aka /setjoingroup to DISABLED) and to set the privacy to DISABLED (Send /setprivacy to @BotFather)
+4. (Optional) To ensure privacy, set the bot to private by entering /setjoingroup DISABLED and set the privacy to DISABLED by entering /setprivacy.
-STEP 4
-    Enter the Token inside the app settings
+5. Enter the token in the app settings.
-STEP 5
-    Write your bot over Telegram /start and follow the instructions Each user has to also send the Bot the /start command.
-You can share the Bot via Telegram over the profile or search for the like u searched for the BotFather bot.
+6. Start the bot by sending the /start command in Telegram, and follow the instructions.
+Each user must also send the bot the /start command.
+You can share the bot with others by searching for it in Telegram or by sharing the profile link.
-STEP 6
-    Enjoy! :)
+7. Enjoy controlling your smart home from Telegram!